 - 6. Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 7.
 If the fuse immediately blows again, have a Yamaha dealer check the electrical system. - 8.
-Install the storage compartment cover. - Place the ignitor unit panel in the original position and install the quick fasteners.
+Place the ignitor unit panel in the original position and install the quick fasteners.